Too Much Information

-We used to consume news.
-Now news consumes us.
+We used to consume the news.
+Now the news consumes us.

-When it comes to making business decisions, usually more data is beneficial.
-As Sherlock Holmes replied when Dr. Watson asked him his theory of a case:
+When it comes to making business decisions, more data is beneficial.

 There seems to be a desire for more data and more information in certain areas of business.
 What we fail to realize is that too much data can actually keep us from making decisions properly.